- GENERAL INFORMATION

 Harassment Policy: Specifically, no harassment, proposals or innuendos with a sexual connotation will be tolerated during any programme or activity organised by the Ashram.
 Guests and students participating in such programmes and activities are accordingly made aware of this policy and invited to apply it in their personal behaviour during their stay.
 Any guest or student who thinks he/she may be the victim of unsolicited advances or any other form of sexual harassment is asked to notify a senior Swami or director immediately in order for corrective action to be undertaken without delay.
 Complaints made to a senior Swami or director will be treated confidentially and the alleged violator or any third party will not be advised of the complainant’s identity without the latter’s consent.

 By Air: Closest airport is Chennai International Airport which is 160 kms away from the ashram.
-From the airport, you can take a pre-paid taxi directly to the Ashram.
-We suggest you take train to reach the ashram in order to avoid road traffic and long travel distance by car.
-From the airport you can take pre-paid taxi to reach Chennai Central Railway Station (Approximately 18 kms away)
+From the airport, you can take a pre-paid taxi directly to the Ashram (a three-hour journey).
+We suggest you take a train to reach the ashram in order to avoid road traffic and long travel distance by car.
+From the airport you can take pre-paid taxi to reach Chennai Central Railway Station (approximately 18 kms away) or take the Metro to the railway station (a 30 – 40 minute trip, costing 40 or 50 rupees) and avoiding road traffic.

 By Taxi / Auto Rickshaw: Autos are easily available from Gudur bus stand and Gudur Junction Railway Station